mikeuf/lambdas-with-scheme/README.md

 ## How to Run this Program
 This program was written in BiwaScheme, a dialect of Scheme that was created with JavaScript.
 To run it, you'll need access to a BiwaScheme interpreter.

-Conveniently, an online BiwaScheme interpreter is available here:
+An online BiwaScheme interpreter should be available here:
 https://repl.it/@mikeuf/WillingScratchyDecompilers

 Simply copy and paste the code into the interpeter and click the "run" button.